 One group of oncologists has published a small series of case reports using the herbal combination medicine Zyflamend to prevent the recurrence of prostate cancer (Case Reports in Oncological Medicine, online March 15, 2015).
 Zyflamend contains turmeric, holy basil, green tea, oregano, ginger, rosemary, Chinese goldthread, hu zhang, barberry and skullcap, so you might want to ask your oncologist about taking it.

-You can learn more about the research on the anti-oxidant and anticancer activity of various herbs in our new book, Spice Up Your Health: How Everyday Herbs & Spices Can Lengthen & Strengthen Your Life.
+You can learn more about the research on the anti-oxidant and anticancer activity of natural products such as rosemary or turmeric in our book, Spice Up Your Health: How Everyday Herbs & Spices Can Lengthen & Strengthen Your Life.